adamreir/harpsweeper/documentation/the_problem.md

  - The G string can change to Gb in beat 3
  - __But__ both the A and G strings cannot be changed simultaneouly on beat 3, because their pedal is on the same foot.

-Again, this simple example illustrates that the pedals are interconnected in a way that makes composing for the harp challanging.
+This simple example illustrates that the pedals are interconnected in a way that can make composing for the harp challanging.

 In Harpsweeper, the impossibility of this sequence looks like this: